ibexa/documentation-user/docs/content_management/block_reference.md

 ## Embed block

 Place any Content item directly on the page.
-This function works across all Content Types seamlessly.
+This function works across all content types seamlessly.
 On the **Properties** tab, set values in the following fields:

 - **Name** — Enter a name for the page block.